Click to Place a Web Call Tel: (515) 865-4591

 The disaster recovery plan is a required implementation specification defined within the HIPAA Contingency Plan standard in the Administrative Safeguards section of the HIPAA Security Rule.

 The objective of a disaster recovery plan is to establish (and implement as needed) procedures to restore any loss of data.
-A disaster recovery plan is the part of an overall contingency plan that contains a process enabling an enterprise to restore any loss of data in the event of fire, vandalism, natural disaster, or system failure.
+A disaster recovery plan is part of an overall contingency plan that contains a process enabling an enterprise to restore any loss of data in the event of fire, vandalism, natural disaster, or system failure.

 The disaster recovery plan defines the resources, actions, and data required to reinstate critical business processes that have been damaged because of a disaster.
 An inventory of all critical data and vital systems must be created as well as documentation of detailed procedures to facilitate the recovery of capabilities at an alternate site.